Business group CBI reports new 'criminal offence' to police

 "We have passed that information immediately to the police, with whom we are liaising closely and who have asked us not to comment further on potentially criminal matters".

-The CBI also said it is expecting the results of an investigation into the allegations by the law firm Fox Williams " imminently".
+The CBI also said it was expecting the results of an investigation into the allegations by the law firm Fox Williams "imminently".

-It said: "We are anticipating findings from Fox Williams on the matters it has been looking at imminently.

 "The board will be communicating its response to this and other steps we are taking to bring about the wider change that is needed early next week."